 - Library resources include: 6000+ fiction and non-fiction titles, magazines appropriate for upper and lower grades, daily newspaper, encyclopedias and dictionaries, Book in a Bag activities for parent checkout, student, teacher, and parent reference resources.

-- Music is taught to all students in grades K-5.
+- Music is taught to all students.

 - All students participate in one musical performance each year.

 - Students develop a large repertoire of songs.